Umadhar Singh

 Umadhar Prasad Singh (1938–2014, उमाधर प्रसाद सिंह) was an Indian communist politician.
 Singh was a leader of the student movement in Bihar, and played a role in building the Naxalite movement in the state.
 He was imprisoned for eight years.
 After his release he was elected twice to the Bihar Legislative Assembly.

 Childhood

 Singh was born on 21 December 1938 in Sighwara village, Darbhanga district.
-He grow up in a peasant household.
+He grew up in a peasant household.
 He was the youngest of four children of Bilat Singh and Swayamvari Devi.
 His elder brother Shri Ganga Prasad Singh was a socialist leader.
 Umadhar Singh aided the socialist movement as a young child, carrying food and letters for underground socialist leaders during the Quit India movement.

 Singh studied middle education in his home village, later to obtain matriculation at the district school.

 Student movement

 Singh obtained a BA (Honours) in Economics at CM College in Darbhanga, later obtaining a MA degree in the same subject at Bihar University in Muzaffarpur.
 As a student he joined the communist student movement.
 Singh served as president of the student wing of the Communist Party of India (Marxist) in Bihar, the Students Federation, during 1965–1966.
 He led student protests against K.B.
 Sahay, the incumbent Chief Minister of the state.
 During the course of the agitations Singh was charged with arson at Sahay's residence.